-Wherever you go in the world, Four Seasons rooms will be large and luxurious, the bathrooms, in particular, are always enormous, even in the base rooms.
+Wherever you go, Four Seasons rooms will be large and luxurious.
+The bathrooms, in particular, are always enormous, even in the base rooms.
 Their cheapest rooms are still of an excellent size, standard, and quality.
-In fact, they are usually identical to the rooms with a larger price tag and are often only differentiated from each other by the view.
+In fact, they are usually identical to the rooms with a heftier price tag and are often only differentiated from each other by the view.

-1. Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel
+1. Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel, France

 This luxury hotel is open from March to November, and you will find the best deals here at the end of March and the start of November.
-The spectacular Club Dauphin, with an Olympic-sized heated seawater swimming pool, is open throughout the season and the hotel has two restaurants under the direction of Michelin-starred Chef Yoric Tièche, who reinvents Provençal and Mediterranean dishes using the freshest of ingredients, some from the Hotel’s gardens.
-There is also the bar where you can enjoy a bite and a drink.
+The spectacular Club Dauphin, with an Olympic-sized heated seawater swimming pool, is open throughout the season.
+The hotel has two excellent restaurants.
+There is also a bar where you can enjoy a bite and a drink.

-Four Seasons Hotel Firenze takes luxury living to new heights in this Renaissance capital.
-Original frescoes and reliefs grace the walls, while outside a centuries-old private park invites quiet exploration.
+Four Seasons Hotel Firenze elevates luxury living in this Renaissance capital.
+Original frescoes and reliefs grace the walls, while outside, a centuries-old private park invites quiet exploration.
 The Uffizi and Duomo are just a short stroll away.
 In the summer, a live band plays in the gardens as the sun goes down.

 Your room will either be in the 16th-century Conventino, formerly a convent, or the 15th-century Palazzo della Gherardesca, once a palace.
 No two of the 116 bright guestrooms are alike.
 As for the spa, it boasts an outdoor swimming pool, whirlpool, and myriad treatments.